ray-project/kuberay/apiserver/HACluster.md

 ## API server request

-To create a a cluster we can use the following curl command:
+To create a Ray cluster we can use the following curl command:

 ```sh
 curl -X POST 'localhost:8888/apis/v1alpha2/namespaces/default/clusters' \